How Bonds Affect Mortgage Rates

 Bond prices only affect fixed-rate mortgage loans.
 Decisions made by the Federal Reserve affect the prices of ARM loans.
 Your lender choice is much more influential when it comes to picking the best mortgage loan than bond or Reserve rates.

-Mortgage Basics - 6-minute read
+Mortgage Basics - 16-minute read